fbohz/fbohz.github.io/_posts/2021-02-12-next_npm_virus_outbreak.markdown

 ## Conclusion

-So when is the next doomsday NPM package virus that will affect millions of computers happening?
+So when is the next doomsday NPM package virus that will affect millions of computers coming?
 Who knows.
 So while we might not be able to prevent the next outbreak, we as developers need to guard ourselves.

 We are always eager to get to coding and wanna get setup as fast as possible.
 But the next time you are about to npm install, ask yourself: *Are there any security checks I should be performing before installing?* There are always things we can do to audit our NPM packages.